Notre Dame House

 - Assistance obtaining or replacing ID

-- Hot Meal Program, 7 days a week (Lunch and Dinner)
+- Hot meal program, seven days a week (lunch and dinner)

 - Ontario Works Youth Trustee Program